svanheule/icecube-display/doc/display.md

 The display has a number of input buttons and LEDs to interact with and relay status information to the user.
-The green *Power* LED indicates wether the display is receiving 5V power input.
+The green *Power* LED indicates whether the display is receiving 5V power input.
 The orange *USB activity* LED will light up when there is a USB connection, and blink when there is bus activity, e.g. when display data is transmitted.